CreoDAMO/REPAR/replit.md

 - **Legal Compliance**: FRE 901 evidence standards for all records
 - **Multi-Wallet Support**: Keplr (recommended for full features), MetaMask (EVM), Coinbase Wallet
 - **Terminology**: Use "black paper" (NOT "white paper") for project documentation - intentional choice reflecting project's mission
+- **Digital Sovereign Nation**: This is a nation of 300M people (12-15M enslaved + descendants), not a corporate project.
+Nations are defined by people, not policies.
+Counter Willie Lynch divide-and-conquer tactics through unified blockchain infrastructure.

 ## System Architecture